 Who’s it for?
-Those who are willing to shell out a little extra dough for exquisite performance.
+Those willing to shell out a little extra dough for exquisite performance.

 Why we picked the Riva Festival:

 Hey, we told you Riva would be in pole position.
-Back in June 2017, the company debuted its WAND (Wireless Audio Network Design) line of speakers, comprising the $250 Arena — more on that later — and the $500 Festival.
+In June 2017, the company debuted its WAND (Wireless Audio Network Design) line of speakers, comprising the $250 Arena — more on that later — and the $500 Festival.
 WAND is a wireless protocol which connects multiple speakers across large spaces or in separate rooms, similar to Sonos’ proprietary system or JBL’s Connect Plus.

-The Festival boasts just about every feature under the sun; along with Bluetooth it can connect over Wi-Fi, including AirPlay, DLNA, and DDMS, all without breaking a sweat.
+The Festival boasts just about every connectivity feature under the sun.
+Along with Bluetooth, the speaker can connect over Wi-Fi, including AirPlay, DLNA, and DDMS.
 The Festival supports several direct streaming options as well, including Spotify Connect, plus it’s Google Cast-ready for instant streaming from multiple apps.

 All that aside, the real reason you’ll want to consider the Riva Festival is its audio performance.
 Packed with seven ADX drivers powered by 200 watts, six-channel amplification with advanced digital signal processing (DSP), and a total of four passive radiators, it produces sound as clear, crisp, and powerful as you’ll hear from a wireless speaker in this price range.
-Riva’s ADX Trillium stereophonic DSP system manages to project music across a wide soundstage with effortless clarity, and the Festival is built to handle pretty much any audio codec you can think of — even hi-res codecs like FLAC and AAC — supported at up to 24-bit/192kHz over Wi-Fi.
+Riva’s ADX Trillium stereophonic DSP system manages to project music across a wide soundstage with effortless clarity, and the Festival is built to handle pretty much any audio codec you can think of — even hi-res codecs like FLAC and AAC.

-When it comes to design, the Festival is a bit on the boring side (especially considering its name), but that’s a minor complaint, and actually, a trait that many will appreciate.
-We’ll give a shout out to Bowers & Wilkins’ T7 and the Mass Fidelity Core, and the Marshall Stanmore II Voice, but they just can’t beat the Festival.
+When it comes to design, the Festival is a bit on the boring side (especially considering its name), but that’s a minor complaint, and a trait that many will appreciate.
+We’ll give a shout-out to Bowers & Wilkins’ T7 and the Mass Fidelity Core, and the Marshall Stanmore II Voice, but they just can’t beat the Festival.